youjin2/mlops/bentoml/examples/streamlit-bentoml/README.md

 ## Goal
-In this example, we will train and deploy the `Keras image regression model` to predict the cutiness score of cats and dogs using `Pet Pawpularity dataset` on Kaggle.
+In this example, we will train and deploy `image regression model` to predict the cutiness score of cats and dogs using `Pet Pawpularity dataset` on Kaggle.
-Also, we will cover various MLOps & data version control services descibed below to manage the machine learning pipeline and finally we will use `streamlit` & `bentoml` to interact with the developed model on web UI.
+Also, we will cover various MLOps & data version control services listed below to manage the machine learning pipeline and finally we will use `streamlit` & `bentoml` to serve the developed model on web UI.
 - [DagsHub]
 - [DVC]
 - [MLflow]